MethanePowered/MethaneKit/Apps/01-HelloTriangle/README.md

 Program also defines input buffer layout using argument semantic names from HLSL shaders.
 Methane graphics abstraction uses shader reflection to automatically identify argument types and offset sizes to build underlying DirectX, Metal or Vulkan layout description.
-Render target color formats are also required for program creation, these formats are taken from `RenderPattern` object provided by the base class `Graphics::App` and describing general configuration of color/depth/stencil attachments used for final drawing to window on screen. `IRenderState::Settings` requires a pointer to `RenderPattern` object and also contains settings of rasterizer, depth, stencil, blending states which are left with default values for simplicity of this tutorial.
+Render target color formats are also required for program creation, these formats are taken from `IRenderPattern` object provided by the base class `Graphics::App` and describing general configuration of color/depth/stencil attachments used for final drawing to window on screen. `IRenderState::Settings` requires a pointer to `IRenderPattern` object and also contains settings of rasterizer, depth, stencil, blending states which are left with default values for simplicity of this tutorial.

-Render command lists are created for each frame using `RenderCommandList::Create(...)` factory function which is taking `CommandQueue` and `RenderPass` as its arguments.
+Render command lists are created for each frame using `RenderCommandList::Create(...)` factory function which is taking `CommandQueue` and `IRenderPass` as its arguments.
 So the created command list can be used for rendering only to that particular render pass.
 Finally, at the end of `Init()` function `GraphicsApp::CompleteInitialization()` is called to complete graphics resources initialization and prepare for rendering.